 Pescatarian (sometimes spelled pescetarian with an e) is a word sometimes used to describe those who abstain from eating all meat and animal flesh with the exception of fish.
-In other words, a pescatarian maintains a vegetarian diet with the addition of fish and other sea foods such as shrimp, clams, crabs and lobster.
+That is, a pescatarian, or someone who follows a pescetarian way of eating maintains a vegetarian diet with the addition of fish and other sea foods such as shrimp, clams, crabs and lobster.

-In other words, a pescetarian (noun) is a person who eats fish, but doesn't eat steak, chicken, pork or any other kind of meat - only fish and seafood, and a pescetarian (adjective) diet is a diet that includes fish but not steak, chicken, pork or any other kind of meat.
+In other words, a pescetarian (noun) is a person who eats fish, but doesn't eat steak, chicken, pork or any other kind of meat - only fish and seafood in addition to vegetarian foods such as beans, vegetables, fruits, dairy and grains, and a pescetarian (adjective) diet is a diet that includes fish but not steak, chicken, pork or any other kind of meat.

 See also: Is fish vegetarian?